Mural Artists (above): Michael J. McBride

 The Community Foundation awards grants annually to nonprofits for a broad array of charitable purposes in areas such as education, the environment, the arts, health, and social services.
 Applications for discretionary grants are accepted annually from tax-exempt, nonprofit organizations serving Middle Tennessee.
 We are particularly interested in grant proposals addressing currently unmet community needs and providing long-term solutions.LEARN MORE

-The Community Foundation launched this database of high-quality, comprehensive information about more than 1,800 Middle Tennessee nonprofits more than a decade ago as a service to both donors and nonprofits.
+The Community Foundation launched this database of high-quality, comprehensive information about more than 1,600 Middle Tennessee nonprofits more than a decade ago as a service to both donors and nonprofits.
 GivingMatters.com features information on nonprofit programming, financials, management, and governance.
-Organizations with updated profiles are eligible to apply for The Community Foundation’s discretionary grant process and to participate in The BigPayback.
+Organizations with updated profiles are eligible to apply for The Community Foundation’s discretionary grant process.

 AWC Foundation, Caterpillar Financial, Frist Foundation, HCA Foundation, The Healing Trust, Joe C. Davis Foundation, Maddox Fund, Memorial Foundation, Metro Arts Commission, Nashville Predators Foundation, Suntrust (Truist) Foundation, Turner Foundation, United Way of Greater Nashville and others.

 The Healing Trust supports nonprofits that provide health services in Middle Tennessee by providing grants, retreats, leadership programs, and engaging in advocacy.
 The Trust’s purpose is to facilitate access to compassionate healthcare services for people with limited access to resources in Middle Tennessee.
 The Healing Trust awards grants quarterly and, to date, has awarded around $95 million to almost 400 health-related agencies in Middle Tennessee.